 All job seekers should own a set of business cards with their personal contact information so they can capitalize on every networking opportunity.
 Arm your loved ones with this important, yet often overlooked, personal branding tool.
-You can order gift cards from providers such as Moo and Jukebox, ranging from $25 to $100 in value.
+You can order gift cards from providers like Moo and Jukebox, ranging from $10 to $100 in value.

 In a perfect world, the most qualified candidate would always land the job.
-Unfortunately, we don’t live in a perfect world.
-Experts agree that everything from one’s clothing and grooming habits to hygiene and hair style can impact a professional’s candidacy, whether they’re looking for a new job or vying for a promotion.
+Unfortunately, we don’t live in a perfect world and qualifications are not the only thing that come into play.
+Experts agree that everything from one’s clothing and grooming habits to hygiene and hairstyle can impact a professional’s candidacy, whether they’re looking for a new job or vying for a promotion.

-Help the loved ones in your life make the right first impression with prospective employers by purchasing a new interview outfit to upgrade their personal brand.
-If you’re unsure what type of company they’re targeting in their job search, play it safe and purchase gift card with a major retailer such as Macy's.
+Help someone in your life make the right first impression with prospective employers by purchasing them a new interview outfit.
+If you’re unsure what type of company they’re targeting in their job search, play it safe and purchase a gift card with a major retailer such as Macy's.

-A recent study by Jobvite found that 87 percent of recruiters are using LinkedIn to recruit candidates, and 93 percent will review a candidate’s social media profile before making a hiring decision.
+A study by recruiting platform Jobvite found that 87 percent of recruiters are using LinkedIn to recruit candidates, and 93 percent will review a candidate’s social media profile before making a hiring decision.
 If you’re looking for a job, it pays to have a well-written LinkedIn profile that supports your resume and tells a consistent story about your job goals and qualifications.
-Improve your loved one’s chances of landing their dream job by purchasing a professional LinkedIn profile through services such as TopResume.
-Their Executive Priority package includes a resume rewrite and a LinkedIn makeover for $350.
+Improve your loved one’s chances of landing their dream job by purchasing a professional LinkedIn profile makeover through a service like ours for $125.

 Coffee Shop Gift Card